gtri/scrimmage/docs/source/overview/xml-tags.rst

   computation is determined by the ``entity_interaction``'s ``order`` attribute.
 Lower order plugins are processed first.

+- ``network`` : This tag loads a plugin that simulates network communications.
+This can be used to simulate dropped packets.
+By default, every SCRIMMAGE simulation initializes a "GlobalNetwork," which is used to transfer simulation data, such as "EntityGenerated" messages.
+The "LocalNetwork" only allows transmission of messages between plugins that are attached to the same entity.
+The "SphereNetwork" is a probabilistic transmission model that is parameterized by communication range. (perfect comms within range or probabilistic comms within a range).
+Multiple network tags can be specified in a single mission file.

 - ``entity`` : The entity tag is used to initialize a single entity or a swarm of homogeneous entities.
 The following XML tags should be used within the ``entity`` tag:

+  - ``name`` : A human-readable name for this entity block.
+This name can be used to reference this block later.
+When running SCRIMMAGE within another system, such as ROS or MOOS, this name is used to reference this entity block.
   - ``team_id`` : The team identification number for this entity group.
 If multiple entity tags are used to initialize a team of heterogeneous entities, as long as the ``team_id`` is the same, the entities will be on